Harvard-Neutrino/SIREN/README.md

 It verifies that the override reached the child interpreter.
 It does not load the standalone core: the directory is a competing dependency search path.
-An override that substitutes native photospline or another bundled dependency now fails this diagnostic.
+An override that substitutes native photospline or another bundled dependency fails this diagnostic with a nonzero exit status; that failure is expected for a prefix containing competing libraries.
+This is not a required acceptance step.
 Clear that override before running the wheel.
 The release workflow covers Linux and macOS.
 The Windows repair configuration is experimental and has no Windows CI acceptance job.